Skip to content

 Like any well-made shoe, however, even the boat moccasin may need to be renewed over time.

-At the Ciccone Lab in Milan, we perform a complete restoration of this model, maintaining the original style but restoring full functionality and durability.
+At the Ciccone Lab in Milan , we carry out a complete restoration of this model, maintaining the original style but restoring full functionality and durability.

 The stages of restoration